MITCHAM: Vaccines and the feeling of control

 That said, I feel like people who are spouting conspiracy theories aren’t being brave, but giving in to fear instead, or simply enjoying some cheap entertainment.
 For instance, if you think there’s some kind of tracking chip in the vaccines, and you are still carrying a smart phone, then you are not actually very concerned about tracking, since you are willingly carrying a sophisticated tracking and listening device.
 You are just enjoying a fear-driven conspiracy.

 When it comes to disease, vaccines have a proven track record.
-And oddly, we are actually witnessing a consequence of their success in our anti-vax movement, which isn’t just about COVID.
+And oddly, we are actually witnessing a consequence of their success in our anti-vax movement, which isn’t just about covid.
 If smallpox was claiming as many children as it once did, if polio was crippling our kids, and if the graveyards were as full of toddlers as they once were, then we wouldn’t have the luxury of forgetfulness.
 We, as a medically advanced society, have forgotten that awful aspect of earlier human existence, how so many parents lost so many children to now-preventable diseases.
-What a wonderful gift!
-But it’s taken for granted more and more.
+What a wonderful gift vaccines are!
+But they’re taken for granted more and more.

 But I won’t dwell on that right now.
 No, I’m going to be grateful for what I have received — the shots, some sunny days, and the good feelings both have brought.